TeskaLabs/asab/doc/asab/log.rst

 .. py:currentmodule:: asab

-ASAB uses a standard Python ``logging`` module.
+ASAB logging is built on top of a standard Python ``logging`` module.
-It means that it logs to ``stderr`` when running on a console and ASAB also provides a syslog support (both RFC5424 and RFC3164) for background mode of operations.
+It means that it logs to ``stderr`` when running on a console and ASAB also provides file and syslog output (both RFC5424 and RFC3164) for background mode of operations.

 Log timestamps are captured with sub-second precision (depending on the system capabilities) and displayed including microsecond part.